 1. Rationalise your request

 Digital advertising spend has been on a steady incline for years, and according to a Zenith forecast social media ad spend would surpass print ad spend for the first time in 2019.
 Still, more traditional marketing channels remain important in the marketing mix, as different channels usually deliver on different objectives.

 For example, search ads are great to reach your customers lower down in your marketing funnel, whereas channels such as broadcast, OOH, PR and sports sponsorships allow you to grow brand awareness and reach the masses.
 Whilst important, these channels don’t offer the same opportunity to accurately track and measure how they are affecting sales numbers and often the impact on consumer behaviour is built over time.
 Positive media coverage builds awareness and trust, but it may take months (or even years) before you begin to see its impact on consumer preference and revenue.
 This is especially true if your customer buying cycle is long and your target audiences are generally loyal to their current provider (“sticky”, as we say), which is the case for many financial services.

 So, remember, expectations management is key!
 But whilst being clear and communicating reasonable targets for your initiative, don’t forget to talk up the long-term benefit.

 Get a shopping list of initiatives you would like to implement, but don’t have the budget for.
 Prioritise them and rationalise your prioritisation.
 Why is this important to reach your short-term or long-term marketing objectives?
 Why are some more important than others?

 2. Know all the challenges and hurdles

 Be prepared by considering who would say what and why, and formulate responses that address their concerns.
-Some may question whether your suggestion is cost prohibitive, another may ask about efficacy, while another may wonder about timing.
+Some may question whether your suggestion is cost-prohibitive, another may ask about efficacy, while another may wonder about the timing.
 After all, everyone has a different agenda, different goals, and different targets to hit.